We’ve been enjoying the C Level Cirque hike for many years. It’s one of our favourite hikes in the Minnewanka Loop of Banff National Park.

 C Level Cirque Hike Highlights

-The C Level Cirque Trail begins on a 2-person wide gravel path.
+One of the best hiking trails in Banff National Park, the C Level Cirque Trail begins on a 2-person wide gravel path.
 The hiking trail is remarkably well maintained, with no roots or rocks to contend with.
 Don’t be fooled by this as the trail gets much more natural further up Cascade Mountain.

 You’ll be treated to a very enjoyable hike through a mixed evergreen and aspen forest.
 Small meadows along the lower slopes are an explosion of colorful mountain wildflowers.
 Take a moment to look up at the views of the top of Cascade Mountain – they will be the last you see for the next few kilometres.